The Pinhoe Egg: Characters

-Julia Chant: Julia is the daughter of Chrestomanci and Millie.
+Julia Chant is the daughter of Chrestomanci and Millie.
 She caught the horse fever from Janet, and tried to ride Syracuse, but found she couldn't deal with his temperament, so he became Cat's horse.
 She used to have a crush on Jason, and is upset that when she learns that he is married.

-Janet Chant: Janet is the other world equivalent of Cat's sister, Gwendolen.
-She used to live in the normal world (suspected to be our world) and got to Cat's world by the works of Gwendolen.
+Janet Chant is the other world equivalent of Cat's sister, Gwendolen.
+She used to live in the normal world and got to Cat's world by the works of Gwendolen.
 Although she can get fiery sometimes, she is usually kind and sympathetic.
 Janet discovers she is one of those people afraid of horses.
 She, like Julia, had been infatuated with Jason, but was much more devastated than Julia when he showed up married, seeing as she had been planning to marry him in the future.

-Irene: Irene is the woman who married Jason.
-She is described as having an "Egyptian profile, with dark hair."
-She, by her faithful gardener and Marianne, is called "Princess Irene."
+Irene is the woman who married Jason.
+She is described as having an "Egyptian profile, with dark hair".
+She, by her faithful gardener and Marianne, is called "Princess Irene".
 She is the kind of woman that most people end up liking, even Janet and Julia.
 She is a Pinhoe, and ends up buying Gammer's old house.
 It is strongly implied that she will become the next Gammer, seeing as she has a lot of dwimmer.

-Chrestomanci: Also known as Christopher Chant.
-Referred to as "The Big Man" by the Pinhoes.
-'Chrestomanci' is the title of the post held by a nine-lived enchanter who keeps order in the magical realms.
-Father of Roger and Julia Chant, and guardian of Janet Chant.
+Chrestomanci: Also known as Christopher Chant, who is referred to as "The Big Man" by the Pinhoes, 'Chrestomanci' is the title of the post held by a nine-lived enchanter who keeps order in the magical realms.
+He is the father of Roger and Julia Chant, and guardian of Janet Chant.
 Cat is apprenticed to him to become the next Chrestomanci.

-Millie: Chrestomanci's wife, a kind, loving woman and a powerful enchantress.
+Millie is Chrestomanci's wife, a kind, loving woman and a powerful enchantress.

 Awards

 The Pinhoe Egg was one of four runners up for Mythopoeic Fantasy Award, children's section, the sixth time Jones was a finalist for that annual literary award by the Mythopoeic Society.

 Locus subscribers voted it number six for the 2007 Locus Award, best young adult book, voted by Locus subscribers.
-In 2009 it was a finalist for the Pacific Northwest Library Association Young Reader's Choice Awards in the intermediate division.
+In 2009 it was a finalist for the Pacific Northwest Library Association Young Reader's Choice Award in the intermediate division.